circleci/circleci-docs/jekyll/_cci2/faq.md

 #### What happens when I run out of credits?
 {:.no_toc}
-On the Performance plan, your credit package will be refilled at 10% of your monthly selected package size when you have 5% remaining on your credit package so builds will never be blocked on a lack of credits in your account.

 On the Performance plan, when you reach 5% of your remaining credits, you will be refilled 10% of your credits.
-For example, if your monthly package size is 25,000 credits, you will automatically be refilled 2,500 credits when you reach 1,250 remaining credits.
+For example, If your monthly package size is 25,000 credits, you will automatically be refilled 2,500 credits when you reach 1,250 remaining credits.

 #### What happens to my credits if I upgrade to a new plan?
 {:.no_toc}